 This work is overseen by the cross-agency Unmanned Aircraft (UA) Leadership Group with senior representatives from the Authority, MoT, MBIE and Airways.
-The UA Integration Leadership Group provides strategic governance, guidance, and oversight of the work programme to achieve the safe integration of drones into Aotearoa New Zealand's airspace section 9(2)(g)(i)
+The UA Integration Leadership Group provides strategic governance, guidance, and oversight of the work programme to achieve the safe integration of drones into New Zealand's airspace.